saranrapjs/labor-leverage/README.md

 Then open http://localhost:8080/ in a browser.

+## Tests

+Many of the tests here are kind of worthless, and only a reflection of trying to suss out specific IRS/SEC data edge cases.

 ## Deployment

 I manually deploy this to my server for now.
 Maybe I'll revisit this if other people want to contribute.